Connecticut Apprenticeship Training Tax Credit

 Historical Past-Year Versions of Connecticut Form CT-1120 AT

-We have a total of four past-year versions of Form CT-1120 AT in the TaxFormFinder archives, including for the previous tax year.
+We have a total of seven past-year versions of Form CT-1120 AT in the TaxFormFinder archives, including for the previous tax year.
 Download past year versions of this tax form as PDFs here:

 CT-1120AT, 2016 Apprenticeship Training Tax Credit